platformsh/platformsh-docs/docs/src/languages/python.md

     {{< readFile file="/registry/images/examples/full/python.app.yaml" highlight="yaml" location=".platform.app.yaml" >}}

 2. Build your application with the build hook.
-Assuming you have your pip dependencies stored in `requirements.txt` and a `setup.py` at the root of your application folder to execute build steps:
+   Assuming you have your pip dependencies stored in `requirements.txt` and a `setup.py` at [your app root](../create-apps/app-reference.md#root-directory), create a hook like the following:

    ```yaml
    hooks: